-The research “The relationship between working conditions in the organizational environment, stress, emotional regulation and coping mechanisms” identifies the link between the work context perceived as stressful and individual stress management strategies, respectively emotional regulation and coping.
+The research study “The relationship between working conditions in the organizational environment, stress, emotional regulation and coping mechanisms” identifies the link between the work context perceived as stressful and individual stress management strategies, respectively emotional regulation and types of coping.
 It is known that leadership is inversely correlated with stress if there is an increased sense of control, (i.e. if leaders enjoy a large number of subordinates and formal authority), as well as if they have social support and capabilities to apply active coping (Sherman G., 2012).
-But what are the conditions/organizational context and the mechanisms of emotional regulation and coping that favor the reduction of stress, has not yet been studied.
+But what are the conditions/organizational context and the mechanisms of emotional regulation and coping that favour the reduction of stress, have not yet been studied at a granular level.

-The scientific motivation of such a topic is that employees in large corporations face stressful working conditions that often culminate in chronic stress and burnout.
-Despite various studies and protective measures implemented by companies that have tried to prevent this situation, stress continues to be a problem in professions with demanding working conditions, having a negative impact on individual life and performance and high social costs.
+The scientific motivation of such a topic: employees in large corporations face stressful working conditions that often culminate in chronic stress and burnout.
+Despite various studies and protective measures implemented by companies that have tried to prevent this situation, stress continues to be a problem in professions with demanding working conditions, having a negative impact on individual life, professional performance and high social costs.

 My personal motivation lied in the current profession (Clinical Psychologist & Mental Health Counselor, Master Certified Coach – working mainly in leadership programs and Coaching /counseling employees in large corporations), and from the desire to identify and propose more granular prevention and stress management initiatives.

 The main objective of the research was thus to investigate the relationship between the following variables:

 • The context and working conditions measured with the COPSOQ test (direct supervisor support, peer social support, vertical trust, role conflict)

 • The coping mechanisms measured with COPE (humour, planning, behavioural passivity vs engagement, active coping – the conscious stressor removal or the amelioration of its effects)